daniel44/udacity-data-engineering-project-1/README.md

 1. Read both datasets from the source through a python script
 2. Load the song data in pandas dataframes
 3. Categorize each data point in the song data and split it across the corresponding tables defined in the schema
+4. Connect to the postgres database using python driver
 4. Insert the data in the corresponding tables within the database
 5. Load the logs data in pandas dataframe, categorize the data and insert within the postgres database